Wetland Centres of Excellence Scholarship

 Owen has had a lifelong passion for wetlands and conservation.
 He joined the Fredericton WCE program with great enthusiasm, taking on an ambitious water and soil quality project at Corbrett Brook.
 He looks forward to a career in conservation and hopes to excel in Environmental Management at the University of New Brunswick.

 Winners of the 2022 Wetland Centre of Excellence Scholarship

 Bachelor of Science student at Dalhousie University, former participant of the East Elgin WCE

 Ella found her voice at the East Elgin WCE.
 She started out as one of the shyer students, but saw herself change through hard work and mentorship.
 She pushed herself during long canoe trips, hikes and tree planting projects.
 During their Marsh Quest festival, she stepped up to lead the wetland camouflage station for hundreds of elementary students.
-With time, practice and determination, Ella grew into an exceptional leader.
 She looks forward to continuing to grow, learn and explore her passion for water at Dalhousie University.

 Bachelor of Environmental Studies student at the University of Prince Edward Island, former participant of the Tantramar WCE

 Anneke was a superstar volunteer at the Tantramar WCE.
 She started helping out with wetland stations in Grade 9 and was a dedicated "Wethead" throughout her high school career.
 Her love of birds led her to help with beginner birding, swallow box building and waterfowl banding, all of which she tackled with great commitment and enthusiasm.
 Anneke is excited to follow in her father's footsteps and work towards a career in conservation at the University of Prince Edward Island.